Medically reviewed by Drugs.com. Last updated on Jan 9, 2021.

 What do I need to tell my doctor BEFORE I take Isuprel?

-- If you have any of these health problems: Chest pain, a fast heartbeat or heart block from too much digoxin in your body, or a heartbeat that is not normal.
+- If you have any of these health problems: Chest pain (angina), a fast heartbeat, or heart block from too much digoxin in your body.

 This is not a list of all drugs or health problems that interact with Isuprel (isoproterenol).